Sovereigns of Fire

 To show the bull male’s injuries after the explosion caused by Van Zan, new surface maps were used to depict seared scales and damaged tissue.
 Hoover commented on the references, saying that “to get ideas, we looked at photos of burn victims from medical journals and all kinds of gross stuff.
 Then one day, I said: ‘you know, I come from Washington state where we used to buy half a cow for the family.
 Let’s just go buy one of those and burn it — and we’ll film it.’
 I wanted a cow with skin on it so we could see what the skin would look like burnt; but U.S. department of Agriculture won’t let you buy a cow with skin on it — it’s not healthy.
 So we went to a grocery store and bought some beef, sliced it thin and put it on glass; and I had John Gray burn it in all different kinds of ways.
 First we put crisco oil on the glass; then we put the meat on that and cooked it.
 All the edges of the meat started curling and getting black and crispy, and the oil started going red and bloody.
 It was beautiful!”
 This process was filmed and used as reference for the new texture maps, painted by Mark Siegel.
 They were then augmented with digital smoke and animated with the CFD engine to waft realistically during the dragon’s flight.

 Sculpted in about 10 weeks, the model portrayed the whole body of the beast, with the exception of its left wing and its tail — which were digitally added to the practical dragon in post-production.
-The full-size monster was designed to fold up for convenient transport — which eased the duty of moving it from West London to the set in southern Ireland.
+The full-size monster was designed to fold up for convenient transport — which eased the duty of moving it from West London to the set in Southern Ireland.
 Since the dragon is not quite dead after falling to its ruin, puppeteers within the body articulated the mouth from within, making it slaver, and added subtle tongue and gland motion.
-Pneumatics installed in the torso, instead, simulated the Monster’s last breaths.
+Pneumatic ribs installed in the torso simulated the monster’s last breaths.

-In a later scene, Quinn extracts an egg from the carcass; the model was created in clear polyurethane with a latex dragon embryo inside.
+In a later scene, Quinn extracts a gelatinous, frog-like egg from the carcass; the model was created in clear polyurethane with a latex dragon embryo inside.
 “For the scene where Christian cuts through and removes the egg, we used the rig like a defibrillator, so the dragon reacted with kind of a wobble,” Martin said.
 He also recalled: “after we got it up, the director took a stroll around it.
 It was a tense moment, because he hadn’t seen it since it was half-made, but he said, ‘you’ve hit a home run’, and that was very encouraging.
 It was shot over a couple of days in smoky, wettish conditions.
 We dribbled artificial blood on the dragon, so it was like an abattoir inside it — and we had seats in there where our crew controlled the pneumatics.
 They had to pass the egg into Christian’s hands because it was covered in slime and he couldn’t get a grip on it.”
-The model was dismantled and scattered around location for another — deleted — sequence, where Quinn and the others see up close the remains of a female dragon killed by the bull male.
+The model was dismantled and scattered around location for another — deleted — sequence, where Quinn and the others see up close half-eaten carcasses of multiple female dragons.